umputun/remark42/README.md

 * copy provided `docker-compose.yml` and customize for your needs
 * make sure you **don't keep** `ADMIN_PASSWD=something...` for any non-development deployments
-* pull prepared images from the docker hub and start - `docker-compose pull && docker-compose up -d`
+* pull prepared images from the DockerHub and start - `docker-compose pull && docker-compose up -d`
 * alternatively compile from the sources - `docker-compose build && docker-compose up -d`

-#### Without docker
+#### Without Docker

 * download archive for [stable release](https://github.com/umputun/remark/releases) or [development version](https://remark42.com/downloads)
 * unpack with `gunzip` (Linux, macOS) or with `zip` (Windows)